paths-erc/docs/db-handbook/manuscripts.md

 ### Book form

 #### BOOK FORM
-- Horizontal roll: roll written horizontally in a sequence of more or less narrow columns.
-Vertical roll: roll in which the writing runs in one column top-down and parallel to the short side.
-Polyptych: codex made from wooden tablets.
+- Codex, horizontal roll (roll written horizontally in a sequence of more or less narrow columns), vertical roll (roll in which the writing runs in one column top-down and parallel to the short side), ostracon, polyptych (codex made from wooden tablets), and tablet.
 - DB id: `bookform`

 #### WRITING SUPPORT
-- Material used for the manuscripts (papyrus, parchment, paper, wood, etc.).
+- Material used for the manuscripts (papyrus, parchment, paper, wood, terracotta, wood, stone, and leather).
 - DB id: `writingsupport`

 ---